Skip to main content

 • Inflammatory pseudopolyps

-How common are colon polyps?
+How common are these colon polyps?

-How many polyps turn into cancer?
+How many colon polyps become cancerous?

 What are the symptoms of colon polyps?

-Why do we develop colon polyps?
+Why do we get these colon polyps?

-What is the primary cause of polyps?
+What is the main cause of polyps?

 • Familial Adenomatous Polyposis (FAP)